 You are here

 Youth softball is an exciting sport combining team play and individual skills.
-YMCA youth softball promises no try outs, no getting cut and no bench warmers!
+YMCA Youth Softball promises no try outs, no getting cut and no bench warmers!
 Your child will learn how to throw, catch, field and hit correctly, and the positions of the game.
 Every child plays at least half of every game while making friends and learning new techniques.
 We use the YMCA Games Approach in our coaching methods where your child will learn the sport and have fun!
+Our youth sports are open to Y members and non-members; members receive the lowest program fees.

 - One game per week